 The performance of cardiac CTA has been improved by increasing the number of slices that can be acquired simultaneously by increasing the number of detector rows (AHTA, 2006).
 As the number of slices that can be acquired simultaneously increases, the scanning time is shortened and the spatial resolution is increased.
 Initial cardiac CT imaging was conducted with 4-slice detector CT.
 Scanning times were reduced from 40 seconds down to 20 seconds with 16-slice detector CT and with the advent of 64-slice detector CT, scanning times have been reduced to a 10 second breath-hold.

 Cardiac CTA using 64-slices has been shown in studies to have a high negative predictive value (93 to 100 %), using conventional coronary angiography as the reference standard.
-Given its high negative predictive value, cardiac CTA has been shown to be most useful for evaluating persons at low-risk of coronary artery disease where invasive coronary angiography may otherwise be indicated.
-This would include evaluation of low-risk persons with a positive exercise stress test, evaluation of asymptomatic low-risk persons with an equivocal exercise or pharmacologic stress test, and evaluation of low-risk persons with chest pain who have a contraindication to exercise and pharmacological stress testing.
+Given its high negative predictive value, cardiac CTA has been shown to be most useful for evaluating persons at low to intermediate risk of coronary artery disease.
+This would include evaluation of asymptomatic low- to intermediate-risk persons with an equivocal exercise or pharmacologic stress test, and evaluation of low- to intermediate-risk persons with chest pain who have a contraindication to exercise and pharmacological stress testing.
 Cardiac CTA is also a useful alternative to invasive coronary angiography for pre-operative evaluation of persons undergoing non-coronary cardiac surgery or high-risk noncardiac surgery, where invasive coronary angiography would otherwise be indicated.

 Substantial controversy over the appropriate indications for cardiac CTA is due, in part, to the relatively poor quality of available evidence.
 An assessment of cardiac CTA by the Duke Evidence-Based Practice Center (EPC) for the Agency for Healthcare Research and Quality (AHRQ) (Matchar et al, 2006) found that published studies of cardiac CTA were generally small, performed at single centers, and often did not include information that would serve to provide confident assessments of key questions of effectiveness.
 The reported noted: “In particular, we did not identify any studies evaluating the clinical impact of diagnostic strategies including NITs [noninvasive tests] of coronary anatomy compared with strategies that did not include these techniques.”